danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 ![Library logotype](Logo.png)

-Some examples are scroll offset tracking and header views that stretch and transform as you pull down, and stick to the top when you scroll.
+ScrollKit adds powerful scrolling features to `SwiftUI`, like scroll offset tracking and a header view that stretches and transform as you pull down, then sticks to the top when you scroll.

-ScrollKit is designed to be easy to use, and basically just adds more properties to the standard SwiftUI `ScrollView`.
-It can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.
+ScrollKit is designed to be easy to use and works on all major Apple platforms (iOS, macOS, tvOS and watchOS).